 Ranked as the number one overall business school by the Financial Times in 2018.
 Offers a range of postgraduate and Executive Education programs.

 Said Business School

 The business faculty of the University of Oxford in the UK.
 Runs both undergraduate and postgraduate business programs including an Executive MBA.

 How to apply for business or executive education in Europe

-The process and requirements for applying for business or executive education in Europe depends on factors such as the country you are applying in, the school you’re applying to, and the level of study you want to enrol in.
+The process and requirements for applying for business or executive education in Europe depends on factors such as the country you are applying in, the school you’re applying to, and the level of study you want to enroll in.
 In general, the higher up and more specialist the program, the higher the requirements threshold.
-Most schools require demonstration of suitability for the program (e.g. qualifications/experience, passing an entrance exam) plus payment of course fees, with exact requirements detailed on their website.
+Most schools require demonstration of suitability for the program (e.g., qualifications/experience, passing an entrance exam) plus payment of course fees, with exact requirements detailed on their website.
 Students from outside the EU will need to make sure they have the relevant study visa.
 Study costs also vary across countries and institutions.
 You can search for scholarships to study at European institutions at this portal, as well as by enquiring with your place of study.

 Apply for an Executive MBA at IESE Munich by attending an open day or setting up a meeting with a program advisor.
 You then need to complete a course application form, take an entrance test and attend an interview.
 The Admissions Committee will then assess your suitability for the course.
 Full course fees are €72,700.
 Limited scholarships are available.

 For general advice on applying and preparing for MBA programs, see our guide on MBA programs.